Time 30

 Update the firmware

-On the Arduino IDE got to Sketch –> Export Compiled Binary, then export the compiled BIN file.
+In the Arduino IDE, go to Sketch –> Export Compiled Binary, and then export the compiled BIN file.

 Christian Content